Umi Umi

 The Brief

-Umi Umi Penang needed a grand opening that matched the ambition of their product: Malaysia's first immersive dining theatre, built around Penang's 200-year history.
+Umi Umi Penang needed a grand opening that matched the ambition of their product: Penang's immersive dining theatre, built around the city's 200-year history.
 The brief called for a drone show large enough to serve as a public event and a brand statement simultaneously, drawing crowds to George Town and signalling that something genuinely remarkable had arrived.

 More Than Marketing